ndodswor/Duda/README.md

     'Customization' section.

     -----------------------------HOW THIS SCRIPT WORKS--------------------------------
+    This script creates a dropdown element from which visitors can select a language.
-    This script sends visitors to pages on the site with the same name and the matching suffix (_eng, _fra, etc) when the corresponding lanuage name is selected from the dropdown.
+    Doing so sends them to a page with the same name and a suffix matching the selected language (_eng, _fra, etc.)

     The names in this dropdown will be displayed based on the suffix and order of languages listed in the MLV.languages array.

-    The script assumes that any page without a suffix was written in the language set in the MLV.defaultLanguage variable.
+    The script assumes that the home page was written in the language set in the MLV.defaultLanguage variable.

     When a user visits the site again after leaving, a cookie (with default duration of one day) will direct them to the appropriate language home page.